abhijeet-bendre/wp-rtcamp-assignment-2a/README.md

 ###  Admin-Side:

-    Creates an admin-side page **rtCamp Slideshow** .
-This page provides an interface to create slide shows and add/remove images to slide show.
+    Creates an admin-side page **rtCamp Slideshow**.
+This page provides an interface to create slideshows and add/remove images to the slideshow.
     1. Enter the title.
-    2. Add/remove images for the slide show.
+    2. Add/remove images for the slideshow.
-    3. Add/remove settings for slide show.
+    3. Add/remove settings for slideshow.
     4. Click on "Publish" button to save your changes.
     5. Copy shortcode to use it in Page/Posts.